 Looking south is Looking Glass Rock.
 The United States Forest Service built the 70-ft. tall tower in 1941.
 It is the tallest USFS lookout tower in Western North Carolina, and it is now on the National Register of Historic Places.
 A few tall communication towers share the summit, but they only interfere slightly with the panoramic views.

 The Blue Ridge Mountain views include a close-up view of famous Cold Mountain (peak is just five miles away).
 Mt.
 Pisgah is just 2.5 miles north.

 The steel tower atop the 5,340-ft.
 Fryingpan Mountain was built for extensive views to watch for fires until the early 1990s.
 Today, only hikers enjoy the views from the tower.

 NC State University has a weather station on the summit.
 Check current weather on their web site.

 The mountain received its name from neighboring Fryingpan Gap.
 Pioneers named the gap, but no one is sure why.
 One story centers on the odd shape of a spring in the gap.
 Another story tells of a frying pan that was always hanging in a tree in the camp.

-Directions: Park at the entrance to the Forest Service Road 450, at Milepost 409.6 on the Blue Ridge Parkway.
+Directions: Fryingpan Tower is about 22 miles from Asheville (allow 45 minutes to drive).
+From Asheville, head south on the Blue Ridge Parkway to Milepost 409.6 and park at the entrance to the Forest Service Road 450.
 The road gate is always closed (do not block it).
-Just walk around the gate and walk up the gravel road to the summit and climb Fryingpan Tower.
+Walk around the gate and walk up the gravel road to the summit.
 This section of the Parkway is closed much of the winter due to snow and ice.
 Best time to visit is April through October.
 It's often cooler and windier at the top, so be prepared!